-Oregon chose to regulate UST contractors in 2003 because the federal regulations governing UST equipment and testing are so specialized, that the contractors who perform this work should have specialized knowledge beyond a Construction Contractor Board license.
+The federal UST rules do not regulate the contractors who perform UST services.
+Oregon chose to license UST contractors in 2003 with the understanding that because the federal regulations governing UST equipment and testing are so specialized, the contractors who perform this work should have specialized knowledge beyond a contractor's license.
+This rulemaking is an update of these rules.